Strilanc/Strilanc.github.io/_posts/2016-01-07-Delayed-Choice-Quantum-Erasure.md

 As you can see above, initially Alice concludes that the qubit is decohered because the measurement always acts like a 50/50 coin flip even as she tries various rotations around the X axis (i.e. she "doesn't see an interference pattern").
 However, because Bob is measuring along a similar axis, and $A$ and $B$ form an EPR pair, his results are correlated with hers (more and less, as their measurement axies go into and out of alignment).
-So, when we group $A$ based on Bob's results, we don't see a 50/50 split anymore.
+So, when Alice groups $A$ based on Bob's results, she doesn't see a 50/50 split anymore.
-Given this, we conclude that Alice's qubit was "secretly coherent" (i.e. we "find the hidden interference pattern").
+Given this, Alice concludes that he qubit was "secretly coherent" (i.e. she "revealed the hidden interference pattern").

 Now for the "erased" case, where Bob measures along a perpendicular axis: